nojs/nojs.github.com/clos/pre.md

  that shit on the internet!

 We introduce singular, simple, profitable multiple inheritance system.
-It's built entirely on prototypes (no arrays lookups), and it'll make your soul relaxed of pain and your heart warm especially if you heard anything of Io or Lua or Self or whatever prototypal language other than javascript.
+It's built entirely of prototypes (and not a single array lookup), and it'll make your soul relaxed and your heart warm especially if you've heard anything of Io or Lua or Self or whatever prototypal language other than javascript.
+Enter the whole forest of a Class!

-## Yes, The Mushroom Inheritance!
+## Mushroom Inheritance
-The whole forest of a Class

-### The Fore-Story
+### Fore-Story

 We need an `__extend` function: